eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/deploy-our-microservice.md

             external: 10102
         env: []
   routes:
-    - from: Sensors
+    - from: sensors
-      to: Rest API
+      to: rest-api
 ```

 This yaml file has been used to describe to `iofogctl` what our set of microservices (application) should look like, and how they are configured.
 You can find a complete description of the YAML format [here](../reference-iofogctl/reference-application.html), but for now let's focus on the main parts.